what you need to do

 You’ll need to be enrolled and attending secondary school or tertiary education or an approved training or work-based learning course full-time.

 The course needs to be leading to NCEA Level or an equivalent (or higher) qualification.

 work with a youth coach

-You’ll need to work with a Youth Coach who’ll support you while you’re getting Young Parent Payment.
+You’ll need to work with a youth coach who’ll support you while you’re getting a payment.

-You’ll meet with them to talk about how things are going, and they’ll refer you to a parenting programme, a budgeting programme or education, training or workbased learning.
+You’ll meet with them to talk about how things are going, and they’ll refer you to a parenting programme, a budgeting programme.
+They will also help you get in and stay in education, training or work-based learning.

-Looking after children in your care includes making sure they’re:
+Looking after children in your care includes making sure they are:

 - enrolled with a health practitioner or medical centre

 - up-to-date with Well Child/Tamariki Ora checks